8:00 AM, Holy Eucharist, Rite I

 If you’re feeling unwell or have missed a service, we offer our worship services online.
 Click here to view our YouTube page, and remember to subscribe!

 Want to learn more and explore your spiritual path?
-Please call our Priest-in-Charge.
-He’d love to talk!
+Please call or send an email to our Priest-in-Charge, the Rev. Kevin Newell.
+He’d love to hear from you!